HTTP5214-Winter2023/Team_Boilerplate/Usability Testing/usertesting.md

 -----

 Likes / Dislikes / Recommendations: There are different types of feedback you could collect from your users, and if you would prefer to use, say, a System Usability Scale, that's totally fine.
 The bare minimum format for collecting user feedback is to ask for their likes, their dislikes and their recommendations.

+- participant 1: Vita

+Likes:
+- The codes that provided a simple template with styles and menu bar.
+That allows me to build my own webpage easier.
+- The style of elements' composition is okay.
+Dislikes:
+- couldn't see the loading state

+Recommendations:
+- will be great if the codes can be placed in VScode automatically OR adding a 'COPY' button